AaTekle/iM/readme.md

 ## Overview

 This repository contains a simple Python application for image processing and manipulation using NumPy, SciPy, and Matplotlib.
-My application allows you to load a sample image, apply various image processing techniques, and visualize the results.
+This application allows you to apply various image processing techniques to a sample image.

 ## Features